KGM Rexton SUV - MPG, running costs & CO2

 Economy and emissions are unremarkable, but warranty support is solid

-By today's SUV standards, the fuel economy of the SsangYong Rexton isn't anything to write home about but it's roughly competitive with the pickups and commercial vehicles that use a similar mechanical arrangement, and which make up a lot of its real-world competition.
+By today's SUV standards, the fuel economy of the KGM Rexton is really quite poor, with no mild-hybrid, hybrid or plug-in versions on offer.
+It's roughly competitive with the pickups and commercial vehicles that use a similar mechanical arrangement, and which make up a lot of its real-world competition, but most of its SUV rivals will be cheaper to run.

 CO2 emissions are rather higher than those of the Rexton's SUV rivals, with 225g/km putting both versions in the most expensive Benefit-in-Kind (BiK) bracket.
 This means company-car tax may be more costly than some rivals, even though the taxable (P11D) value of the car is lower.

-As the Ventura model costs less than £40,000 to buy, annual VED (road tax) will cost the standard rate.
-The Ultimate version costs just over the threshold, so the surcharge is payable in years two to six.
+Every version of the Rexton now costs more than £40,000 to buy, so while annual VED (road tax) comes in at the standard rate, the luxury car surcharge is also payable in years two to six.

 Insurance

 Insurance is likely to be relatively pricey across the Rexton range.
-The Ventura is in group 34, while the Ultimate is in 35, which is higher than top trims of Hyundai Santa Fe and the range-topping Kia Sorento.
+The K30 is in group 37, while the K50 is in 39 out of 50, which is higher than top trims of Hyundai Santa Fe and the range-topping Kia Sorento.

 Servicing